bhisaac/5eFP/5eFP-SRD-V0.1.md

 **Damage.** If any part of the encounter deals damage, it deals a number of points of damage equal to this number.

 **MAX Wounds.** If any part of the encounter can sustain points of damage, it gains MAX wounds equal to this number.
 Any PC action taken to end an encounter is considered damage.
 Thus, a diplomatic crisis may have a MAX wounds stat representing how many times the PCs must affect the encounter before it resolves.

+**Forced Movement.** If any part of the encounter imposes forced movement, this number represents the number of squares of forced movement.
+If no direction is stated, the movement is a push.

 ## Customizing Encounters
 The encounter statistics provided represent average values.
 Any number of statistics may be increased by up to +(LEVEL), provided another statistic is decreased by the same amount.
 Only stats used in an encounter can be customized.
 For example, during a level 1 monster encounter, the GM increases an awakened shrub minion's AC by +1.
 The cost of increasing the minion's AC is paid by the GM choosing to decrease the awakened shrub minion's attack modifier by -1.
 In this example, the GM couldn't decrease the DC stat by -1 because the awakened shrub minion doesn't possess a stat using a DC.
 However, if the encounter includes a condition or effect requiring a saving throw to resist, the DC stat can be decreased by -1.